Pricing

 The number of objects to test and the sensitivity to minor changes in the UI makes the Image Comparison technique unreliable.
 This is when visual regression testing tools come into play.
 These tools come with robust features that make life easier for visual regression testers.

-What are Visual Regression Testing tools?
+What Are Visual Regression Testing Tools?

 Usually packed with AI features, visual regression testing tools support the visual testing process by reducing the risk of false positives.
 This allows teams to save resources and focus on what truly matters.
 Visual regression testing tools are built on the basis of the Image Comparison approach.
 Testers don’t have to manually compare the current GUI with the expected GUI to spot visual bugs.